tamarin-prover/tamarin-prover/manual/src/004_cryptographic-messages.md

     equations: lhs1 = rhs1, ..., lhsn = rhsn

-Both `lhs` and `rhs` can contain variables, but all variables on the right hand side must also appear on the left hand side.
+Both `lhs` and `rhs` can contain variables, but no public constants, and all variables on the right hand side must also appear on the left hand side.
 The symbolic proof search used by Tamarin supports a certain class of user-defined equations, namely *convergent* equational theories that have the *finite variant property*